momacs/localedb/README.md

 ./build-docker.sh

 # Create volumes dir:
-mkdir -p .localedb; for d in "data log pg rt"; do mkdir -p ./localedb/$d; done
+mkdir -p .localedb; for d in data log pg rt; do mkdir -p ./localedb/$d; done

 # Start the container (takes about a minute for Postgres to become available):
 docker-compose up -d